-To enable Galaxy Note 10 always-on display for Galaxy Note 10 S View cover, you can go to Galaxy Note 10 Settings —Lock screen.
+To enable the Galaxy Note 10 always-on display for the Galaxy Note 10 S View cover, you can go to Galaxy Note 10 Settings —Lock screen.

 In the Lock screen settings page, tap Always On Display, as shown in the screenshot below.

 If you tap the button, you simply enable/disable the always-on display.
-It will not bring you to the settings of AOD.
+It will not bring you to the AOD settings.